tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 dividing that by time.
 In our tune you will see the following equation:

     current_accel = CS.out.aEgo
-    self.state.jerk = (current_accel - self.state.accel_last_jerk) / 0.125
+    upper_band_jerk = (current_accel - self.state.accel_last_jerk) / 0.125
+    lower_band_jerk = (current_accel - self.state.accel_last_jerk) / 0.30
     self.state.accel_last_jerk = current_accel

-For time, in this equation we are using 50 hz which as a decimal is 0.125 to represent time for our calculations.
+For time, in this equation we are using 0.125 to represent time for our upper jerk calculations.
 For example, lets say our current acceleration is 0.7 m/s^2 and our previous acceleration was 0.2 m/s^2; This would lead to us having 0.5 m/s^2 divided by
 0.125 (our timestep), which leads to a calculated jerk value of 4.0 m/s^3.
+Furthermore, we are using 0.30 as our timestep for lower jerk calculations.
+An example of this would, using the same example above, would equal 1.667 m/s^3 jerk, which gets inputed to lower jerk.
 This then goes through our minimum and maximum clipping which forces a value between our set min and max, which I discuss later in this readme.

 Moving on, the accel_last_jerk, stores current accel after each iteration and uses that in the calculation as previous accel for our jerk calculations.
 Now we see the calculation of jerk max and jerk min. **Lets dive into how jerk lower limit max is calculated:**